-Census data is demographic data (date of birth, gender, years of service, etc.) of the active, inactive, or retired members of a pension or OPEB plan.
-The accumulation of inactive or retired members' census data occurs before the current accumulation period of census data used in the plan's actuarial valuation (which eventually flows into each employer's financial statements), meaning the plan is solely responsible for establishing internal controls over these records and transmitting this data to the plan's actuary.
-In contrast, responsibility for active members' census data during the current accumulation period is split among the plan and each member's current employees to the plan.
+Census data is demographic data (date of birth, gender, years of service, etc.) of the active, inactive, or retired members of a pension or other postemployment benefit (OPEB) plan.
+The accumulation of inactive or retired members' census data occurs before the current accumulation period of census data used in the plan's actuarial valuations (which eventually flows into each employer's financial statements), meaning the plan is solely responsible for establishing internal controls over these records and transmitting this data to the plan's actuary.
+In contrast, responsibility for active members' census data during the current accumulation period is split among the plan and each member's current employer(s).
+Initially, employers must accurately transmit census data elements of their employees to the plan.
 Then, the plan must record and retain these records for active employees and then transmit this census data to the plan's actuary.

-We noted the Commission's employees within the Fund are members of both the State Employees' Retirement System of Illinois (SERS) for their pensions and the State Employees Group Insurance Program sponsored by the State of Illinois, Department of Central Management Services (CMS) for their OPEB.
+We noted the Commission's employees are members of both the pension plan administered by the System and the State Employees Group Insurance Program (SEGIP) sponsored by the State of Illinois which includes OPEB.
 In addition, we noted these plans have characteristics of different types of pension and OPEB plans, including single employer plans and cost-sharing multiple-employer plans.
-Finally, we noted CMS' actuaries use SERS' census data records to prepare the OPEB actuarial valuation.